Aantrreksh/sql-query/sqlref/sql_reference.md

 |----|----|
 |2   |2   |
 |null|null|
-{: caption="Table 37.
-Query result for example: all rows that have no distinct values in column A and B." caption-side="bottom"}
+{: caption="Query result for example: all rows that have no distinct values in column A and B." caption-side="bottom"}

 ##### `BETWEEN ...
 AND ...` examples
 {: #between-and-examples}